Coherent estimation of risk measures: Robust representations of a CRE

 We conclude this section with two examples.
 In the first example, we recall the usual way of estimating spectral risk measures and show that the corresponding risk estimators are comonotonic and law-invariant CREs, while in the second example we present a numerical illustration that one cannot find unique weights for non-comonotonic risk measure estimators.

-\begin{example}[Non-parametric plug-in CRE for spectral risk measures] As stated in Section~\ref{sec:preliminaries}, the class of WVaR risk measures could be represented using \textit{spectral risk measures}, see~\cite{Ace2002} for details.
+\begin{example}[Spectral CRE for spectral risk measures] As stated in Section~\ref{sec:preliminaries}, the class of WVaR risk measures could be represented using \textit{spectral risk measures}, see~\cite{Ace2002} for details.
 A spectral risk measure is given by